The Arthur Garfield Hays Civil Liberties Program

 Sylvia A. Law '68

-For more than four decades, Sylvia Law has been one of the nation’s leading scholars in the fields of health law, gender justice, poverty, and constitutional law.
+Sylvia Law became a director in 1977.
+For more than four decades, she has been one of the nation’s leading scholars in the fields of health law, gender justice, poverty, and constitutional law.
 She has played a major role in dozens of civil rights cases before the US Supreme Court and in lower state and federal courts, and she has testified before Congress and state legislatures on a range of issues.
 In 1983, Law became the first lawyer in the United States selected as a MacArthur Fellow.
 She is the co-director of the Arthur Garfield Hays Program and chair of the Rose Sheinberg Lecture program at NYU School of Law.
 She has been active in the Society of American Law Teachers, served as its president from 1988 to 1990, and was honored by the organization with the 2001 Great Teacher Award.
 In 2004, Law was elected to the American Academy of Arts and Sciences.